sharmaeklavya2/blog-source/content/posts/customize-macos.md

 title: A Comprehensive Guide to Customizing your MacBook
 slug: customize-macos
 date: 2019-07-12
-modified: 2024-08-08
+modified: 2025-12-08
 summary: This post contains a list of all the things I did to customize my MacBook.
 Most instructions here are useful only for programmers and power users.

-I recently got a new laptop - a MacBook Air!
+I recently got a new laptop - a MacBook Air (M4 2025)!
 I customized it so that it's easy for me to use.
 Major changes include:

 * Moving data from my old laptop to my new laptop.
-* Installing and configuring software for basic necessities, programming and writing content.
+* Installing and configuring software for basic necessities, programming, and writing content.
 * Setting up a nice environment on my [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).

 As I made all these changes to my new laptop, I noted down the steps that I took for future reference.
 I think they could be useful to others, so here they are, as a blog post.

-This post is written for macOS Mojave.
+This post is written for macOS Tahoe.
 You may have to modify some instructions if you're using a newer macOS.
 If you're not using macOS, you can still get a similar working environment on Linux, but you'll have to make major modifications to the instructions below.